top of page

 I am an over-giver.
 Anxiously attached.
 Resilient to a fault.
 And for most of my life, I’ve put the needs and wants of others before my own.

-But worthiness is something you can repair.
-It’s something you can grow into .And it changes everything.
+I learned that a lack of worthiness is something you can repair.
+It’s something you can grow into.
+And when that finally happens, everything changes.

 Because sometimes strength isn’t staying.